Omay238/yippee/README.md

 ## Support

-All support related to Yay should be requested via GitHub issues.
-Since Yay is not officially supported by Arch Linux, support should not be sought out on the forums, AUR comments or other official channels.
+All support related to Yippee should be requested via GitHub issues.
+Since Yippee is not officially supported by Arch Linux, support should not be sought out on the forums, AUR comments or other official channels.